TheCedarPrince/thecedarprince.github.io/notes/06082021203922-cuebiq-mobility-summary.md

++++
-@def title = "Cuebiq Mobility Data Summary"
-@def slug = "06082021203922-cuebiq-mobility-summary"
+title = "Cuebiq Mobility Data Summary" slug = "06082021203922-cuebiq-mobility-summary"
-@def tags = ["cuebiq", "mobility", "dataset", "policy", "index", "cci", "cmi", "archive"]
-@def description = "An overview of where Cuebiq mobility data comes from and a highlight of some of its key variables."

-@def rss_title = "Cuebiq Mobility Data Summary"
-@def rss_description = "An overview of where Cuebiq mobility data comes from and a highlight of some of its key variables."
-@def rss_pubdate = Date(2021, 6, 8)
+tags = ["cuebiq", "mobility", "dataset", "policy", "index", "cci", "cmi", "archive"] description = "An overview of where Cuebiq mobility data comes from and a highlight of some of its key variables." rss_title = "Cuebiq Mobility Data Summary" rss_description = "An overview of where Cuebiq mobility data comes from and a highlight of some of its key variables." rss_pubdate = Date(2021, 6, 8)
++++

 Cuebiq Mobility Data Summary